retextjs/retext-keywords/readme.md

 ## Usage

-Say we have the following file, `example.txt`, with the first three paragraphs on [Term Extraction][term-extraction] from Wikipedia:
+Say we have the following file, `example.txt`, with the first four paragraphs on [Term Extraction][term-extraction] from Wikipedia:

 ```text